spryker/spryker-app-payment/README.md

 ###### Routes provided

-- /private/initialize-payment - Used from the Tenant side to initialize a payment.
+- `/private/initialize-payment` - Used from the Tenant side to initialize a payment.
-- /private/confirm-pre-order-payment - Used from the Tenant side to confirm pre-order payment after the order was persisted.
+- `/private/confirm-pre-order-payment` - Used from the Tenant side to confirm pre-order payment after the order was persisted.
+- `/private/cancel-pre-order-payment` - Used from the Tenant side to cancel pre-order payment after the order was persisted.
+- `/private/payments/transfers` - Used from the Tenant side to do money transfer from the Marketplace to Merchant accounts.
+- `/private/customer` - Used from the Tenant side to get customer details.
+Usually, used for express-checkout strategies.

 ### AppKernel
 - \Spryker\Zed\AppPayment\Communication\Plugin\AppKernel\ConfigurePaymentMethodsConfigurationAfterSavePlugin